TPA 2: Loss of Semba control and return of TPA

-At 12am on 1 January 2018, TPA 2 introduced a new identity and programming, which was teased hours before on TPA 1's Telejornal.
-One of its former programs, Hora Quente, was moved to the United States where it moved to The Portuguese Channel.
+At 12am on 1 January 2018, TPA 2 introduced a new identity and programming, which was teased hours before on TPA 1's Telejornal.One of its former programs, Hora Quente, was moved to the United States where it moved to The Portuguese Channel.
+Most of the former programs were revived in Angola when Tchizé opened a new channel, Vida TV, in 2019, but it closed in 2021 per a MINTTICS order.

+The channel converted to high definition with the opening of the new complex on 30 May 2022; at the time, it was speculated that the channel would become TPA Cultura e Desporto, while absorbing Palanca TV (nationalized two years earlier) in the process.